relizaio/rearm-ado-extension/overview.md

 - Automatically detects the agent OS and downloads the appropriate binary
 - Adds ReARM CLI to PATH

-### RearmSyncBranches
+### RearmReleaseInitialize

-Synchronizes repository branches with ReARM.
+Synchronizes branches, checks for changes since last release, and initializes a pending release with ReARM.
+Sets `DO_BUILD` variable to indicate if a build is needed.

 ## Usage